Editor’s Note: NaturalPetsHQ.com is supported by readers and may earn for purchases made through links in this post.

 Dr. Lisa Pierson makes good moist cat food recommendations for your cat at catinfo.org.
 If you can find one that meets all the criteria mentioned above and has been through AAFCO feeding trials, those are the best.

-Here are a few non-prescription canned cat foods from various price ranges that could be fed to cats with mild FIC symptoms (affiliate links to Amazon.com):
+Purina makes a good non-prescription wet cat food that could be fed to cats with mild FIC symptoms: